TitlePeter R. Jennings papers

 AuthorJennings, Peter R.

-Extent33.83 linear ft in 21 record cartons, 3 periodical boxes, and 4 other boxes
+Extent33.83 linear feet in 21 record cartons, 3 periodical boxes, and 4 other boxes

 DescriptionThe Peter R. Jennings papers consist of business records, financial documentation, legal correspondence, published manuals and documentation, software, and a small amount of audio-visual material.